zotonic/zotonic/doc/developer-guide/notifications.rst

 ^^^^^^^^^^^

 Synchronous notification, wait till all observers have processed the notification before continuing.
-The :ref:`notificaction-notify` will notify all observers asynchronously and returns before all notifications are processed.
+The :ref:`notification-notify` will notify all observers asynchronously and returns before all notifications are processed.